open-cluster-management-io/enhancements/enhancements/sig-policy/54-core-policy-module/README.md

 A common repository / module will contain common API validation, structs, and methods that multiple policy controllers can use.
 This will simplify creating new controllers, and assist in maintenance of existing ones.
+This repository will also describe the policy-framework behavior for developers, since the website/docs are currently more user-focused.

 ## Motivation

-Current policy controllers rely on detailed knowledge from the policy framework implementation, that is not clear to new users.
-Most notably, the format needed for events to be picked up by the policy framework is not well documented.
-Other details will be more consistent if maintained in a single place.
+Current policy controllers rely on detailed knowledge from the policy framework implementation, that is not clear to new developers.
+Most notably, the format for events to be picked up by the policy framework is not well documented.
+Other details will be more consistent if maintained in a single place.x

 ### Goals